Sarsawa

 Sarsawa is a town at the border of Haryana and a municipal board in Saharanpur district in the Indian state of Uttar Pradesh.

 Sarsawa is a Nagar Palika Parishad town in Nakur tehsil district of Saharanpur, Uttar Pradesh.
 The Sarsawa city is divided into 25 wards for which elections are held every 5 years.
 The Sarsawa Nagar Palika Parishad has population of 18,956 of which 10,076 are males while 8,880 are females as per report released by Census India 2011.

-History

-Sarsawa is listed in the Ain-i-Akbari as a pargana under Saharanpur sarkar, producing a revenue of 2,516,125 dams for the imperial treasury and supplying a force of 200 infantry and 30 cavalry.
-Its brick fort is also mentioned.